ksint/MacKeyboardLayoutGreekLetters/README.md

 1. Copy to ~/Library/Keyboard Layouts
 2. System Preferences -> Keyboard -> Input Sources
-3. Click the + button and under Others, select US English with Greek letters
+3. Click the + button and under Others, select US English with Math
 4. Select show input menu in menu bar
-5. Click on input menu and choose US English with Greek letters
+5. Click on input menu and choose US English with Math

+6. Use with Unixode <https://github.com/olivierverdier/Unixode> or Wolfram Alpha <http://www.wolframalpha.com/>